hestonhamilton/birdbox/README.md

 - External access

 ## Usage
 This outdoor system records and analyzes bird sounds for species identification.
-It supports live streaming and BirdWeather integration.
+It also supports live streaming, push notifications, and BirdWeather integration.

 Refer to the installation guide for details on joining the BirdWeather network.

 ## Credits